Decentralization: Information technology

 Information technology encompasses computers and computer networks, as well as information distribution technologies such as television and telephones.
-The whole computer industry of computer hardware, software, electronics, internet, telecommunications equipment, e-commerce and computer services are included.
+The whole computer industry of computer hardware, software, electronics, Internet, telecommunications equipment, e-commerce and computer services are included.

 Executives and managers face a constant tension between centralizing and decentralizing information technology for their organizations.
 They must find the right balance of centralizing which lowers costs and allows more control by upper management, and decentralizing which allows sub-units and users more control.
 This will depend on analysis of the specific situation.
 Decentralization is particularly applicable to business or management units which have a high level of independence, complicated products and customers, and technology less relevant to other units.

 Information technology applied to government communications with citizens, often called e-Government, is supposed to support decentralization and democratization.
 Various forms have been instituted in most nations worldwide.

-The internet is an example of an extremely decentralized network, having no owners at all (although some have argued that this is less the case in recent years).
+The Internet is an example of an extremely decentralized network, having no owners at all (although some have argued that this is less the case in recent years).
 "No one is in charge of internet, and everyone is."
 As long as they follow a certain minimal number of rules, anyone can be a service provider or a user.
 Voluntary boards establish protocols, but cannot stop anyone from developing new ones.
 Other examples of open source or decentralized movements are Wikis which allow users to add, modify, or delete content via the internet.
-Wikipedia has been described as decentralized.
-Smartphones have greatly increased the role of decentralized social network services in daily lives worldwide.
+Wikipedia has been described as decentralized (although it is a centralized web site, with a single entity operating the servers).
+Smartphones have been described as being an important part of the decentralizing effects of smaller and cheaper computers worldwide.

 Decentralization continues throughout the industry, for example as the decentralized architecture of wireless routers installed in homes and offices supplement and even replace phone companies' relatively centralized long-range cell towers.

 Inspired by system and cybernetics theorists like Norbert Wiener, Marshall McLuhan and Buckminster Fuller, in the 1960s Stewart Brand started the Whole Earth Catalog and later computer networking efforts to bring Silicon Valley computer technologists and entrepreneurs together with countercultural ideas.
 This resulted in ideas like personal computing, virtual communities and the vision of an "electronic frontier" which would be a more decentralized, egalitarian and free-market libertarian society.
 Related ideas coming out of Silicon Valley included the free software and creative commons movements which produced visions of a "networked information economy".

 Because human interactions in cyberspace transcend physical geography, there is a necessity for new theories in legal and other rule-making systems to deal with decentralized decision-making processes in such systems.
 For example, what rules should apply to conduct on the global digital network and who should set them?
-The laws of which nations govern issues of internet transactions (like seller disclosure requirements or definitions of "fraud"), copyright and trademark?
+The laws of which nations govern issues of Internet transactions (like seller disclosure requirements or definitions of "fraud"), copyright and trademark?